adu3110/Linear-Algebra-Functions/README.md

 # Linear-Algebra-Functions

-The purpose of this project is to create a repository of functions for commonly used algorithms used in Linear Algebra.
+The purpose of this project is to create a repository of functions for commonly used algorithms in Linear Algebra.
 The following functions are given:

 1.LU factorization.